-The County has a significant number of households living in poverty and an even greater number can be classified as low and moderate income.
-The federal poverty threshold, defined by the U.S. Census Bureau, is adjusted for family size and composition and based on the current cost to provide food for each member of the household.
-According to these guidelines, the federally defined poverty threshold for a four-person household in 2021 was \$26,500.
-According to ACS, poverty in this County slightly decreased from 6.1 percent in 2017 to 5.8 percent in 2019.
-However, in 2019, there were 32,641 residents living at or below the poverty threshold within the County, which is a slight increase from the 2017 total of 32,346 residents.
+The County has a significant amount of households living in poverty, and more that are classified as low and moderate income.
+The federal poverty threshold, as defined by the U.S. Census Bureau, is adjusted for family size, composition, and based on current costs to provide food for each member of the household.
+According to these guidelines, the federally defined poverty threshold for a four-person household in 2021 was \$26,500 in yearly earnings According to ACS, poverty in the County slightly decreased from 6.1 percent in 2017 to 5.2 percent in 2020.
+However, in 2020 there were 33,045 residents living at or below the poverty line within the County, which is a slight increase from the 2017 total of 32,346 residents.

 Poverty impacts all aspects of an individual's life and is caused by a myriad of complex factors.
-Primarily, it is a function of income, which is related to opportunity, education, job training, and employment.
-Therefore, the County's primary anti-poverty strategy is to create and foster employment and economic opportunities for low income residents.
+Primarily, it depends on a person's ability to earn a certain amount of income which is tied to their ability to access opportunity, education, job training, and employment resources.
+Therefore, the primary anti-poverty strategy in the County is to create and foster employment and economic opportunities for low income residents.

 The responsibility for implementing strategies to foster employment and economic opportunity is shared and coordinated among various government agencies and service providers.
 However, the Department of Social Services (DSS) is the primary agency tasked with assisting residents who fall below the poverty line.
-DSS collaborates with the Anne Arundel Workforce Development Corporation and the Community Action Agency on a number of efforts to assist County residents with moving beyond poverty.
+DSS partners with the Anne Arundel Workforce Development Corporation and the Community Action Agency on a number of efforts to assist County residents with overcoming poverty.
 In addition, Anne Arundel Community College and the Opportunities Industrialization Center of Anne Arundel County provide courses and programs to enhance employment skills.
-The Anne Arundel County Family Support Center in Annapolis, operated by Maryland Family Network and DSS provides a wide range of programs including: (i) education and employment readiness; (ii) adult education and GED prep; (iii) programs for parents, young fathers, and children; and (iv) a teen parent alternative high school program.
+The Anne Arundel County Family Support Center in Annapolis, operated by Maryland Family Network and DSS, provides a wide range of programs including (i) education and employment readiness; (ii) adult education and GED prep; (iii) programs for parents, young parents, and children; and (iv) a teen parent alternative high school program.

 DSS also operates a Community Resource Center and a Customer Service Center in Glen Burnie and Annapolis.
 These centers offer one-stop access to community services at a single location.
-Not only can residents access the traditional income supports such as Temporary Cash Assistance or Food Stamps, residents can also access Jobs Work Arundel, an employment program operated by Anne Arundel Workforce Development Corporation.
-Jobs Work Arundel helps Temporary Assistance for Needy Families recipients increase their self-sufficiency through barrier removal, skills and certifications training, essential skills development, and work experience placement that leads to employment.
-These centers also provide space for County community partners such as the Anne Arundel County Literacy Council and Blessed in Tech Ministries, which both provide life skills and job readiness training for individuals who are low income or experiencing homelessness.
+Not only can residents access the traditional income supports such as Temporary Cash Assistance or Food Stamps, residents can also access Jobs Work Arundel (JWA), an employment program operated by Anne Arundel Workforce Development Corporation.
+JWA helps Temporary Assistance for Needy Families recipients increase their self-sufficiency through barrier removal, skills and certifications training, essential skills development, and work experience placement that leads to employment.
+These centers also provide space for community partners such as the Anne Arundel County Literacy Council and Blessed in Tech Ministries, so they can provide life skills and job readiness training for individuals who are low income or experiencing homelessness.

-The County uses its federal funds for projects and programs providing maximum benefit to extremely low income, low income, and moderate income households.
-Specifically, in Local Fiscal Year 2022 the County will provide \$20,000 in CDBG funds to support OIC of Anne Arundel County.
-This Program offers English for Speakers of Other Languages (ESOL), basic academic skills, GED preparation, and computer skills training classes to low income unemployed and underemployed County residents.
+The County uses its federal funds for projects and programs that provide maximum benefit to extremely low income, low income, and moderate income households.
+Specifically, in Local Fiscal Year 2023, the County will provide \$30,000 in CDBG funds to support OIC of Anne Arundel County.
+This program offers English for Speakers of Other Languages (ESOL), basic academic skills, GED preparation, and computer skills training classes to low income, unemployed, and underemployed County residents.
 The program is expected to benefit approximately 60 very low and low income individuals over the next year.